bjornjohansen/twttr-widget/readme.txt

 == Description ==
 Twitter Widget for Embedded Timelines.
 Create one at https://twitter.com/settings/widgets first.

+Use the official HTML widgets from Twitter (https://twitter.com/settings/widgets), but is WordPress-Widgetized and preformance optimized so there's only one script-element which is loaded in page footer, and the external JS is loaded on the window.load event.

 == Installation ==
 1. Download plugin
 2. Upload the plugin through the 'Plugins' > 'Add new' > 'Upload' page in WordPress,